jmriego/Fino/README.md

 ## In testing

-There is currently experimental support for driving wheels on the [wheel](https://github.com/jmriego/Fino/tree/wheel) branch and for using an Arduino DUE on the [due](https://github.com/jmriego/Fino/tree/due) branch.
-I don't own any of these two devices so if you want to donate them or if testing them yourself please let me know how it's working for you.
+There is currently experimental support for driving wheels on the [wheel](https://github.com/jmriego/Fino/tree/wheel) branch.com/jmriego/Fino/tree/due) branch.
+I don't own any wheel or similar I could use for testing so if you want to donate them or if you are testing them yourself please let me know how it's working for you.

 ## Ref